 Wine holidays in Austria are a splendid combination of wine tasting, local cuisine and enjoying nature – in a historical environment accompanied by Austrian hospitality.

-Wine tasting is of course the most important in any wine holiday.
-Nevertheless, to complete the wine experience you also need to get out of the wine cellar.
+Wine tasting is, of course, the most important in any wine holiday.
+Nevertheless, to complete the wine experience, you must get out of the wine cellar.
 Austria’s wine regions are perfect for enjoying nature and local culture.
 Moreover, the distances are small, the sights plentiful, and the activities diverse.

 Best in wine tourism

-Austria’s traditional foods such as the Wienerschnitzel and Apfelstrudel are widely known.
-However, despite Austria being most famous for its beers, are the country’s wines steadily gaining a good reputation.
-Forgotten are the wine scandals of the ’80s, as the Austrian wine industry has cleaned up its act.
-Austrian winegrowers are producing quality wines that are highly prized both by wine experts and wine lovers all around the world.
-Furthermore, the Austrians have fused their excellent tourist industry with winemaking and earned prestige around the world.
+Austria’s traditional foods, such as the Wienerschnitzel and Apfelstrudel, are widely known.
+However, despite Austria being most famous for its beers, its wines are steadily gaining a good reputation.
+The wine scandals of the ’80s are forgotten, as the Austrian wine industry has cleaned up its act.
+Austrian winegrowers produce quality wines that wine experts and wine lovers worldwide highly prize.
+Furthermore, the Austrians have fused their excellent tourist industry with winemaking and earned prestige worldwide.
 In February 2016, the US tourist industry elected Austria for «Best Wine Travel Destination Europe» at the Travvy Awards 2016.

 Vineyard vacations

-Many Austrian vineyards have ventured into tourism and offer anything from wine tasting to complete wine holiday packages.
-No matter if you are a wine connoisseur or just want to enjoy the good life, you will find a suitable wine holiday in Austria.
-Therefore, even if you are just travelling through Austria or are on a quick business trip, check out a local winery.
-We strongly recommend stopping by a local vineyard to get a taste of local produce.
-Moreover, many vineyards also have taverns, so-called heurigen, or buschenschank that serve local traditional foods.
+Many Austrian vineyards have ventured into tourism, offering anything from wine tasting to complete wine holiday packages.
+Whether you are a wine connoisseur or want to enjoy the good life, you will find a suitable wine holiday in Austria.
+Therefore, even if you are travelling through Austria or are on a quick business trip, check out a local winery.
+We strongly recommend stopping by a local vineyard to taste local produce.
+Moreover, many vineyards also have taverns, so-called heurigen, or buschenschank, that serve local traditional foods.

 < Click on the images to enlarge >